bartengine27/hostr/README.md

 * [enable tcpdump in a container](https://cloud.garr.it/support/kb/general/enableTcpdumpInLXCContainer/)
 https://netsplit.uk/posts/2022/10/19/remote_ovh_lab/
 * pfSense `pfctl -d` and `pfctl -e` to disable/enable the packet filter -> allow the admin interface over the vpn
+* reboot the host, vms and containers after a re-install